org-cloudbees-dragan/traditional-ha/README.md

 ![controller-ssh-cred.png](docs/controller-ssh-cred.png)

-### Optional, if you don't have an ssh key: Create a key pair
+### Optional, if you don't have an SSH key: Create a key pair

 `ssh-keygen -t rsa -f ~/.ssh/id_rsa`